Sunlitspace542/multipcm-extractor/README.md

-# Sega Model 2 Music Extractor
+# SEGA MultiPCM Sample Extractor
-For extracting samples from Model 2 sample ROM.
+For extracting samples from SEGA MultiPCM sample ROMs.
-Only tested with Daytona USA
+Tested with Daytona USA and Virtua Racing.
+Fork of [m2me](https://github.com/belaw/m2me) by belaw.

+To use:
+``m2me [input]``
+all samples found will be written in the same directory as the executable.